rest-for-physics/framework/doc/Chapters/appendix.md

 &emsp;`...`
 `</TRestProcessRunner>`

+-- inputAnalysis: observables from input file. if input file is not REST file, this parameter can be ignored
+-- inputEvent: inputEvent from input file, or the inputEvent of the first process. if input file is not REST file, it is also the outputEvent of the external process
+-- outputEvent: outputEvent of each process. if several of them is of the same type, only the last one is kept

 6. added progressbar
-7. added pause/terminate functionality. a pause menu is also provided
+7. added pause/terminate functionality. a pause menu is provided
-8. added test run functionality, which is very useful for debuging.
-Now in processes the user doesn't need to copy the whole event data, he can just copy the pointer to output event
+8. added test run functionality, which could be useful for debuging.
+9. now in processes one can simply copy the pointer to output event

 `TRestEvent* TRestRawSignalAnalysisProcess::ProcessEvent( TRestEvent *evInput ){`
 &emsp;`fSignalEvent = (TRestRawSignalEvent *)evInput;`